Colleges by Location

 The transfer application deadline is July 15.

-Learn more about what Tennessee Wesleyan University has to offer based on the most recent data this institution has reported.
+To find out more about what Tennessee Wesleyan University has to offer to its students, read on for the latest data reported by this school.

 Quick Facts